UAE President calls for rain prayers in mosques across country

-The UAE's President directed mosques across the country to hold prayers for rain.
+The UAE's President directed on Tuesday mosques across the country to hold prayers for rain.

 The prayer, known as Salat al Istisqaa in Arabic, is to be held on Saturday, December 7, at 11am.

 The weather in the UAE has seen a dip in temperatures during the last week.
-The National Centre of Meteorology earlier released a forecast predicting rains during the long UAE National day weekend.
-Prior to that the country experiences rains during the last days of November.
+Temperatures dropped to a low of 6.6°C in Ras Al Khaimah's Jebel Jais on Monday.
+The National Centre of Meteorology earlier released a forecast predicting rains across the country during the long UAE National day weekend, from November 30 until December 3.

 ALSO READ: